dotnet/machinelearning/ROADMAP.md

 # The ML.NET Roadmap

 The goal of ML.NET project is to provide an easy to use, .NET-friendly ML platform.
-This document describes the tentative plan for the project in the short, medium and long-term.
-ML.NET is a community effort and we welcome community feedback on our plans!
+This document describes the tentative plan for the project in the short and long-term.

+ML.NET is a community effort and we welcome community feedback on our plans.
 The best way to give feedback is to open an issue in this repo.
 It's always a good idea to have a discussion before embarking on a large code change to make sure there is not duplicated effort.
-Many of the short-term and medium-term features already exist in the internal version of the code-base.
+Many of the features listed on the roadmap already exist in the internal version of the code-base.
 They are marked with (*).
 We plan to release more and more internal features to Github over time.

 In the meanwhile, we are looking for contributions.
 An easy place to start is to look at _up-for-grabs_ issues on [Github](https://github.com/dotnet/machinelearning/issues?q=is%3Aopen+is%3Aissue+label%3Aup-for-grabs)